 Health Alert: Ebola

 Student Health Services is aware that WHO has declared the Ebola outbreak an international emergency.
 The CDC has issued a warning to avoid all nonessential travel to the West African nations of Guinea, Liberia, Sierra Leone, and Nigeria.
 At this time there are no confirmed cases diagnosed in the U.S.

-We advise that prior to returning to class all students who have traveled to West Africa in the past 3 weeks contact Student Health for counseling.
 Travel to this region of West Africa should be avoided if at all possible until this outbreak subsides.
 If you must travel there, you could check in with Student Health before you go and after you return.

 Know the symptoms of Ebola – fever, headache, joint and muscle aches, weakness, diarrhea, vomiting, stomach pain, lack of appetite, and in some cases bleeding.
 In the event of onset of these symptoms or fever more than 100 degrees or higher, DO NOT REPORT TO SCHOOL.
 Call SHS immediately at 214-645-8690 for further guidance.